dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 }
 ```

 In this example first the **FormControls** \('start' and 'end'\) from the passed in **FormGroup** get accessed.
 Then the function compares the start date and the end date.
-If the values aren't equal it will return an error object with the key `'match'` and the value `true` which means the rule is broken an it will go into the error collection of this FormControl.
+If the values aren't equal it will return an error object with the key `'match'` and the value `true` which means the rule is broken an it will go into the **error collection for FormGroup** not the individual FormControls.
 If the validation rule passed `null` will be returned.
 This validator has to be added to the FormGroup of the form model, like here:

 ```js
 this.customerForm = this.fb.group({